jakewilliami/advent-of-code/leaderboard/personal/README.md

 > [!CAUTION]
 >
-> Year is currently hard coded; this should be changed in future to allow specification with user input.
+> Year is currently hard coded; make sure you specify it in your environment variables.

 ## Quick Start